Break a leg: Alternative terms

 Professional dancers do not wish each other good luck by saying "break a leg"; instead they exclaim merde, the French word for "shit".
 In turn, theater people have picked up this usage and may wish each other merde alone or in combination with "break a leg".
-In Spanish, the phrase is mucha mierda, or "lots of shit".
-In Portuguese, it's muita merda, with the same meaning.
-This term refers to the times when carriages would take the audience to the theatre.
-A quick look to the street in front of the venue would tell if the play was successful: a lot of horse dung would mean many carriages had stopped to drop off spectators.
+In Spanish and Portuguese, the phrase is mucha mierda and muita merda respectively, or "lots of shit".
+This term refers to the times when carriages would take the audience to the theatre; a quick look to the street in front of the venue would tell if the play was successful: a lot of horse dung would mean many carriages had stopped to drop off spectators.

 Opera singers use Toi toi toi, an idiom used to ward off a spell or hex, often accompanied by knocking on wood, and onomatopoeic, spitting (or imitating the sound of spitting).
 Saliva traditionally was supposed to have demon-banishing powers.
 From Rotwelsch tof, from Yiddish tov ("good", derived from the Hebrew טוב and with phonetic similarities to the Old German word for "Devil").
 One explanation sees "toi toi toi" as the onomatopoeic rendition of spitting three times.
 Spitting three times over someone's head or shoulder is a gesture to ward off evil spirits.
 A similar-sounding expression for verbal spitting occurs in modern Hebrew as "Tfu, tfu" (here, only twice), which some say that Hebrew-speakers borrowed from Russian.

 An alternate operatic good luck charm, originating from Italy, is the phrase In bocca al lupo!
 (In the mouth of the wolf) with the response Crepi il lupo!
 (May the wolf die).

 In Australia, the term 'chookas' has been used also.
 According to one oral tradition, one of the company would check audience numbers.
 If there were not many in the seats, the performers would have bread to eat following the performance.
 If the theatre was full they could then have "chook" —Australian slang for chicken— for dinner.
 Therefore, if it was a full house, the performer would call out "Chook it is!", which became abbreviated to "Chookas!"
 It is now used by performers prior to a show regardless of the number of patrons; and may be a wish for a successful turnout.

 In Russian, a similar tradition existed for hunters, with one being told Ни пуха, ни пера! (romanized: Ni pukha, ni pera, "Neither fur nor feather") before the hunt, with the reply being К чёрту (romanized: K chiortu, "Go to hell").
 Today, this exchange is customary for students before an exam.